Coding Quests

 Input.set_mouse_mode(Input.MOUSE_MODE_VISIBLE)

-The camera pivot handles yaw (left/right), the spring arm handles pitch (up/down).
-This separation means horizontal rotation is independent of vertical - the camera doesn't roll or wobble.
+The pivot handles yaw, the spring arm handles pitch.
+Splitting them keeps horizontal rotation independent of vertical, so the camera never rolls or wobbles.

-SpringArm3D is doing the heavy lifting for camera collision.
-Set its spring_length to your desired camera distance (3-5 meters works well for most games), and Godot automatically pulls the camera closer when it would clip through geometry.
+SpringArm3D is doing the heavy lifting on collision.
+Set its spring_length to your desired camera distance (3 to 5 meters suits most third-person games) and Godot automatically pulls the camera closer when it would clip through geometry.
+That's a whole raycasting system you don't have to write.

 Sprint: Speed With Cost

-Sprint modifies the movement speed and plays a different animation.
-If you have a stamina system, it drains stamina while active.
+Sprint swaps the movement speed and the animation.
+If you've got a stamina system, this is where it drains.

 GDScript